Moguri/prototype-mercury/docs/gdd.rst

 This is the current focus of the game.
 The combat is turn-based.
-On each monster's turn, a monster may move up to their ``movement`` stat and use an ability (in any order).
+On each golem's turn, a golem may move up to their ``movement`` stat and use an ability (in any order).
 Movement can also be split before and after using an ability.

-Combat ends when one side no longer has any monsters above zero hit points.
+Combat ends when one side no longer has any golems above zero hit points.

 Golem Acquisition
 ^^^^^^^^^^^^^^^^^

-Monsters are currently acquired for free from the "Market."
+Golems are currently acquired for free from the "Market."
 This will be expanded on in the future (see :ref:`additional_ideas`).

 Golem Raising